nickee1942/Sniper-Simulator/README.md

 Notice: The official website of Sniper has a guide of installation.
 However, it is out of date.
-It only fit old Sniper versions.
+It only fits old Sniper versions.
 If you choose Sniper 7.1, do not follow their instruction.
 ----------------------------------------------------
 Environment
 Ubuntu 18.04